 Allied Health Professional Majors, including Nursing, are required to complete a sequence of two four-hour lab science courses (excluding ISCI 1101, GEOL 1121 or 1122).
-Please refer to the major requirements for the four-year program to which the student intends to transfer Students cannot satisfy Area D with combinations of BIOL 1103 & BIOL 1107 or BIOL 1104 and BIOL 1108.
+Please refer to the major requirements for the four-year program to which the student intends to transfer.